nvmax/FluxComfyDiscordbot/readme.md

  * Once created, go to the "Bot" tab in the left sidebar.
  * Click "Add Bot" to create a bot user for your application.
  * Under the bot's username, you'll see a "Token" section.
 Click "Copy" to copy your bot token.
 Keep this token secret and secure.
- * In the "Privileged Gateway Intents" section, enable the following intents:
+ * click Bot on the left side, In the "Privileged Gateway Intents" section, enable the following intents:
    * Presence Intent
    * Server Members Intent
    * Message Content Intent
 * Go to the "OAuth2" tab in the left sidebar.
 * In the "Scopes" section, select "bot".
 * In the "Bot Permissions" section, select the permissions your bot needs.
 At minimum, it will need:-
-	* Read Messages/View Channels
 	* Send Messages
+  * Manage Messages
 	* Embed Links
 	* Attach Files
 	* Read Message History